 The Meadowlark Park community is pleasantly fortunate to have so much available as an amenity to the residents.
 First and foremost is the mall.
-Chinook Centre is Calgary’s largest mall with over 250 stores within their 1.3 million square feet of retail space.
+CF Chinook Centre is Calgary’s largest mall with over 250 stores within their 1.3 million square feet of retail space.
 The mall holds a mixture of middle-priced shops with high-end labels and stores.
-There are restaurants, a movie theatre, and several unique shops in the complex.

-Meadowlark Park residents have a few schools in neighbouring communities that offer great education in the public or Catholic systems.
+Meadowlark Park residents have a few schools in neighbouring communities that offer a great education in the public or Catholic systems.
 Elboya School is a Kindergarten through to Grade 9 school for French immersion students.
 They offer excellent fine arts and athletic programs.
-Bishop Grandin High School and Henry Wisewood High School are close by with excellent reputations in many programs and courses.
-St Augustine School is an elementary school that has good Catholic education programs as well.

 Elboya is recognized as a top elementary school in the province.
 Its classroom sizes are smaller to allow better teacher-to-student ratios and interactions.
 Fraser Institute ranks it 126th in the province and often higher than that.